rjohnson3/awesome-tesla/README.md

 A curated list of awesome resources for Tesla vehicles.

 Want to contribute?
-Fork this repository, add your project and send us a PR.
+Fork this repository, add your resources and send us a PR.

 ## Table of Contents